Ozil, Bellerin & Holding feature in behind-closed-doors Arsenal friendly | Goal.com

 Ozil, Bellerin & Holding feature in behind-closed-doors Arsenal friendly

-Mesut Ozil, Hector Bellerin and Rob Holding all featured for Arsenal in a closed-door friendly against Reading during the international break.
+Mesut Ozil, Hector Bellerin and Rob Holding all featured for Arsenal in a behind-closed-doors friendly against Reading during the international break.

 The game - which finished 2-2 - was held at London Colney with Unai Emery keen to give minutes to the members of his squad who hadn’t been called up to represent their national teams over the past fortnight.